AVAILABLE GRANTS/APPLY FOR A GRANT

 |Application Deadline Dates||Notification Dates|

 WYCF accepts one application per organization for any given grant deadline and a final report must be submitted prior to submitting a new grant request.
-Additionally, a grantee shall limit their application to one time per year, based on the submission date unless granted permission otherwise.
-For example, a grantee submitting an application in December of 2022 and receiving funds in March of 2023, may not reapply until December of 2023
+Additionally, a grantee shall limit their application to one time per year, based on the submission date, unless granted permission otherwise.
+For example, a grantee submitting an application in March of 2023 and receiving funds in June of 2023 may not reapply until March of 2024.

 WYCF GENERAL GRANTS